-Should you buy the Fitbit Charge 5 or the Luxe?
+Fitbit Charge 5 vs. Luxe: Which should you buy?

 - Shorter battery life

-When choosing between two fitness trackers from the same company, your final decision will depend on a few key factors.
-When deciding between the Fitbit Charge 5 and the Fitbit Luxe, the main question you'll have to answer is whether you care more about functionality or fashion.
+The Fitbit Charge 5 and Fitbit Luxe launched within a couple of months of each other, meaning they were designed in tandem with many of the same key software features and design choices.
+Fitbit designed the Charge 5 as the more advanced device bundled with more features, while the Luxe trades off features in order to make a thinner fashion statement — though it still has plenty of tools to make it more than a pretty (watch) face.

-While the Fitbit Luxe is undoubtedly more focused on fashion, the Fitbit Charge 5 has an all-new look that users may appreciate.
-With that said, the Charge 5 is much more focused on health and fitness than making a fashion statement.
-So if you want all the perks, including onboard GPS, NFC support for Fitbit Pay, longer battery life, and advanced health tracking, you'll be much better off with the Fitbit Charge 5.
+Still, when weighing the Fitbit Charge 5 vs. the Fitbit Luxe in your mind, the main question you'll have to answer is whether you care more about functionality or fashion.
+Both devices are among the best fitness trackers available today, but in our mind, there's one clear winner.

-You can have it all with the Fitbit Charge 5
+Get the all-in-one experience with the Fitbit Charge 5

-If you're familiar with previous models, it only takes one quick look at the Fitbit Charge 5 to see that the company has taken a different approach this time.
-A quick comparison of the Charge 5 and Charge 4 proves this in many ways, especially when it comes to the physical design.
+The Fitbit Charge 5 made some significant upgrades over the Charge 4.
+It upgraded from a dull grayscale OLED to a full-color AMOLED, used a slimmer stainless-steel case instead of a cheap-looking plastic one, and added new sensors and an always-on display option, all while keeping the same seven-day battery life.

-For starters, the case design is now slimmer and sleeker than past models in the Charge lineup.
-Additionally, you get a premium stainless steel case rather than a cheap-looking plastic one.
-Perhaps the most significant change is the beautiful AMOLED display, a major departure from the grayscale OLED displays.
+We're more interested in the Charge 5 vs. Luxe, of course, and in many ways the two devices are similar.
+Both have thin color AMOLED displays, weigh about the same, and have strong water resistance to handle swimming pools and sweat.
+But beyond the superficial, the Charge 5 have many tools that the fashion-focused Fitbit Luxe lacks.

 |Fitbit Charge 5